Should I have a Prenup – Binding Financial Agreement (BFA)

 c.
 To provide a clear understanding between each other to prevent any future misunderstandings regarding your financial affairs.

-I have extensive experience of sensitively drafting many BFA’s for my clients to ensure compliance with legislation and to minimise any later challenge.
+As a family lawyer I have extensive experience of sensitively drafting many BFA’s for my clients to ensure compliance with legislation and to minimise any later challenge.
 Your BFA must faithfully reflect your situation and wishes and I work with you to protect your assets.